tytydraco/yessleep/out/Emma_is_an_Extrovert.md

 She was looking somewhere behind me.

 After the ceremony, I looked for her again.
-I tried to part the mass of bodies, muttering *excuse me'*s and *sorry'*s as I went.
+I tried to part the mass of bodies, muttering *excuse me's* and *sorry's* as I went.
 She was surrounded by a throng of her peers, all speaking so loudly and cheerfully that I couldn’t make out anything she was saying.
 I got a glimpse of her face for a split second — she was smiling in that same strange way, almost sad.
 I finally heard her say something, her pink lips parting like they were crumpled up, as if she was crying.

 *“I’m going to miss you all so, so much.”*